-John Johnny teaches the old school funky street dance in Marlow.
-John Johnny is committed and passionate about dancing with over 25 years in this Industry and is always helping young kids reach their full potential by boosting self-esteem, whilst developing core strength and fitness.
-John Johnny dance academy teaches Nursery ages, Ks1,Ks2 and also working with Special needs and disabled students on an enrichment course in various locations.
+John Johnny teaches the old school funky street dance.
+John Johnny is committed and passionate about dancing with years of experience in this Industry and is always helping young kids reach their full potential by boosting self-esteem, whilst developing core strength and fitness.

 What to Offer Your Special Needs Dancers